 — Felipe Massa (@MassaFelipe19) February 25, 2017

-Laptimes are predicted to fall and lap records are expected to be broken.
-To set blistering laptimes, teams will need some heavy duty rubber to stick to the track.
-Pirelli have certainly delivered that with the significantly wider front and rear tyres.
+Laptimes are predicted to fall, and lap records are expected to be broken.
+To set blistering lap times, teams need heavy-duty rubber to stick to the track.
+Pirelli has certainly delivered that with the significantly wider front and rear tyres.
 The front tyres are 60mm wider, but the rear tyres have increased by a staggering 80mm.
-This also poses a new challenge for the pit crew with heavier tyres and modified wheel guns needed.
+This also poses a new challenge for the pit crew, needing heavier tyres and modified wheel guns.
 Practice is underway as the team prepares to fight to keep its position as the fastest pit crew in Formula One.

-In order to be quick out of the blocks, teams will need to understand the new tyres, and do so quickly if they want to be, and remain, competitive.
+To be quick out of the blocks, teams must understand the new tyres and do so quickly if they want to be and remain competitive.
 The team has increased its effort in this area which will hopefully mean it can start the season already having a good understanding of the new rubber.
 In-season tyre testing will also be more crucial than ever before, as understanding the tyres and how they work will be one of the key factors in pulling performance from the car.

-Although cosmetically the 2017 cars will look very different to their 2016 predecessors, the core of the car, the power unit and the areas situated around the power unit, have not changed a great deal.
+Although cosmetically, the 2017 FW40 cars will look very different to their 2016 predecessors, the core of the car, the power unit and the areas situated around the power unit have not changed a great deal.

-Barcelona’s pre-season testing will give teams the first real indication of how the cars are going to perform.
+Barcelona’s pre-season testing will give teams the first real indication of how the cars will perform.
 But, similar to the engine regulation change in 2014, no one will have a real sense of the pecking order until we get to Melbourne.
 Even then, things can change extremely quickly, especially when the margins between success and failure are as slight as they are in Formula One.